MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 ## September

-### Friday 30<sup>th</sup> September 2022 (10am) - MA/PT/DCG/DCD
+### Friday 30<sup>th</sup> September 2022 (10am) - MA/TS/DCG/DCD
 Discussion:
-- PT stated that Pytilia had received the package containing the Morello board.
+- TS stated that Pytilia had received the package containing the Morello board.
-- PT explained that MA is completing this project as part of his degree at university.
+- TS explained that MA is completing this project as part of his degree at university.
 - DCG asked for a brief overview of the project.
-PT provided the overview of the project including what tasks MA is expected to complete within the given timeframe.
+TS provided the overview of the project including what tasks MA is expected to complete within the given timeframe.
 - DCD asked for details on whether the packet processing application would be focused on ingress or egress.
-PT explained that the focus would be on ingress, but suggested a possible example use case for egress as well.
+TS explained that the focus would be on ingress, but suggested a possible example use case for egress as well.
 - DCD asked for details on how the packet processing application would be tested.
-PT explained that the testing would include ensuring buffer overflows cannot occur, but it is unlikely that testing should include trying to access a different compartment in memory altogether.
-PT also stated that other tests were to be determined.
+TS explained that the testing would include ensuring buffer overflows cannot occur, but it is unlikely that testing should include trying to access a different compartment in memory altogether.
+TS also stated that other tests were to be determined.

 Actions:
 - Due to time constraints, DCG will email any remaining questions at a future date.

 ## October

-### Tuesday 4<sup>th</sup> October 2022 (11am) - MA/PT
+### Tuesday 4<sup>th</sup> October 2022 (11am) - MA/TS
 Discussion:
-- PT explained traditional interprocess communications (IPC) methods at a technical level including the advantages and disadvantages associated with them.
+- TS explained traditional interprocess communications (IPC) methods at a technical level including the advantages and disadvantages associated with them.
-- PT explained how CHERI capabilities redefine traditional IPC methods to have both high security and high speed.
+- TS explained how CHERI capabilities redefine traditional IPC methods to have both high security and high speed.
-- PT gave more depth on the project specifications and answered various small questions asked by MA.
+- TS gave more depth on the project specifications and answered various small questions asked by MA.
 - MA enquired about what else was included in the package containing the Morello board and whether he had to build the PC.
-PT answered that he was unsure.
+TS answered that he was unsure.

 Actions:
 - MA must unbox the Morello board and assess what is included in the package.